-We will introduce a fee limit for solicitors and authorised firms carrying out claims management activities relating to financial products and services.
-We will develop regulatory arrangements that implement this.
-This is so that people who want to make claims about, for example, mis-sold financial services, get a good service.
+Subject to approval, we will develop regulatory arrangements that implement a fee cap on solicitors and authorised firms carrying out claims management activities relating to financial products and services.
+This is so that people who want to make claims about, for example, missold financial services, get both good service and proper redress.